How Notion Built an AI Citation Engine Without Trying

 Where Notion Leaves Points on the Table

-Structured Data is their biggest gap — 35/100.
-Notion's product pages and template gallery lack SoftwareApplication and FAQ schema.
+Structured Data is their weakest fundamental — 55/100.
+Notion's product pages and template gallery are thin on SoftwareApplication and FAQ schema.
 Given the sheer volume of their indexed content, this is the most disproportionate gap in their profile.
-Adding structured data would significantly increase their AI Overview eligibility and entity resolution confidence.
-The content surface area is already there; it just isn't marked up in a way AI can parse efficiently.
+Adding structured data would tighten AI Overview eligibility and entity-resolution confidence.
+The content surface area is already there; it just isn't marked up in a way AI can parse efficiently — which is why the visibility runs on community volume rather than owned, machine-readable structure.

 What You Can Steal From Notion's Playbook